menuclose

 How is Facial Paralysis Diagnosed?

-There is no need to worry about facial paralysis.
+There is no need to worry about facial nerve palsy.
 Because with today's advanced medical technologies, facial paralysis can be diagnosed and treated in a short time.
 At this point, tests are first applied to the person with suspected face paralysis.
 These tests are aimed at establishing control over the facial muscles of the person.
 After the tests, the patient undergoes a physical examination.
 As a result of this examination, the patient is examined closely and some questions are asked about when the patient first noticed the symptoms, how quickly the paralysis progressed and how much control the patient has over the muscles.
 Based on these questions, a prediction is made about the patient.

 Based on the prediction, an MRI scan is performed to further examine the nerves in the patient's face.
 In this way, the nerves are visualized more clearly and an idea of the cause of the damage is obtained.
 Afterwards, the Stapedius Reflex Test is performed to measure the patient's reflex and sensation rate.
 As a result of this test, information about the rate of paralysis is obtained.
 Finally, an Electromyography test is performed to determine which muscles and nerve tissues are involved in the paralysis.
 As a result of all these tests and procedures, paralyzed muscle and nerve tissues are treated.
-Thus, the patient's facial paralysis problem is completely treated.
+Thus, the patient's facial palsy problem is completely treated.

 Facial Paralysis Treatment Methods

-Facial paralysis has 12 different treatment methods that vary according to the person.
+Facial nerve palsy has 12 different treatment methods that vary according to the person.
 These are; Nerve transfer with microsurgery, Facial paralysis exercises, Face lift, Face sling surgery, Asymmetric brow lift, Golden eyelid weight, Bell's Palsy treatment, Muscle transfer, Temporalis tendon transfer, Thread lift and Botulinum toxin in facial paralysis.
-These treatment methods vary according to the rate or type of facial paralysis the person has had.
+These treatment methods vary according to the rate or type of facial palsy the person has had.
 Therefore, the treatment method is decided after a detailed analysis.
 If we need to examine the treatment methods closely;

 Nerve Transfer with Microsurgery